 Spencer Badu is a Toronto-based designer behind the eponymous label and its streetwear offshoot S.P.
 Badu.
 His avant-garde garments have been cosigned by celebrities such as ASAP Rocky.
 Badu is currently one of many designers leading the movement for genderless clothing.

-Gavin “Mizzle” Mathieu is a product of Los Angeles’ iconic Fairfax Avenue.
-He launched Supervsn in 2015 offering an assortment of essentials with a unique twist ranging from logo hoodies and T-shirts with the brand’s signature grid pattern to tie-dye cargo pants.
-Mizzle is also currently the creative director of YG’s 4Hunnid label.
+Gavin “Mizzle” Mathieu is a product of South Central Los Angeles.
+He launched Supervsn in 2019 offering an assortment of essentials with a unique twist ranging from logo hoodies and T-shirts with the brand’s signature grid pattern to tie-dye cargo pants.
+Mizzle is the former creative director of YG’s 4Hunnid label.

 The Liberian-American designer Telfar Clemens became a household name last year after his iconic leather tote bag was dubbed the “Bushwick Birkin.”
 However, the Queens, New York native has been changing the game for nearly 15 years and won the CFDA/Vogue Fashion Fund award in 2017.
 Clemens has built a unisex brand with eyecatching graphics and garments that feel accessible to anyone, which is why we’ll likely be seeing more people wear Telfar for years to come.